wifi wpa2-psk hacking

 This command forces the wireless card to scan and report on all wireless networks in the vicinity.

 You can see from this example it found my target network: Wireless Lab.
 It also found the MAC address of my access point: 0E:18:1A:36:D6:22.
-This is important to note because I want to limit my attack to this specific access point (to ensure we are not attacking or breaking anyone else’s password).

-Secondly, we see the AP is transmitting on channel 36.This is important because it allows us to be specific on what wireless channel we will want our wireless card to monitor and capture traffic from.
+is important because it allows us to be specific on what wireless

 Step 5: